New Zealand First Aid Revalidation Certificate

 - Demonstrated their physical ability to still be able to perform tasks such as CPR and obstructed airway management.

-In order to obtain a revalidation certificate, a learner must hold a current workplace certificate (unit standards 6400, 6401 and 6402).
+In order to obtain a New Zealand First Aid Revalidation Certificate certificate, a learner must hold a current workplace certificate (unit standards 6400, 6401 and 6402).
 This certificate must be presented at the course and to be valid no more than two years and three months old.
 We are unable to refresh certificates older than this.

 Have you got more questions?